department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team notes/countdown-to-launch.md

 - [ ] All urgent A11y findings are addressed

 ### Back end
+- [ ] Schema changes
-- [ ] Finalize all work relating to "veteran verification"
+- [ ] Finalize all work relating to "veteran verification" (includes confirmation with CARMA)
 - [ ] Send CARMA requests through VA Proxy
 - [ ] Add Prod Credentials to deployment infrastructure
 - [ ] Write and Merge PDF Attachment on CARMA Submissions